divvungiellatekno/giellalt.uit.no/infra/index.md

 ## Services and Servers

 Some setup is common for all our servers, take a look at the [Overview](servers/overview.html).
+Also take a look at the [common server admin tools](servers/common-tools.html).

 Service | Server
 ---|---